Next Start

 Mooresville is also known as Race City USA.
 The small community about 28 miles from Charlotte is home to many NASCAR professional teams and drivers.
 Charlotte is the home of NASCAR Plaza, which includes the NASCAR Hall of Fame and the site where NASCAR.com operates.

-Because the NASCAR Technician Training program at the Mooresville campus is an elective, students who enter the NASCAR mechanic school will first need to complete automotive core program training, either at NASCAR Technical Institute or at another UTI campus.
+Because the NASCAR Technician Training program at the Mooresville campus is a student-paid elective, interested students will need to complete the core automotive training program as a prerequisite, either at NASCAR Technical Institute or another UTI campus.

 John says about 80% of students who attend NASCAR Tech plan to work in dealerships after graduation.5 The MSAT programs that are offered provide students with the opportunity to dive deeper into diagnostics and master particular brands.

-Jennifer Bergeron, NASCAR Technical Institute campus president who has been with the school in various roles since it opened, says even with the auto courses offered at the campus, there tends to be a high-performance and motor sports infusion in the courses.
-While the curriculum is consistent with UTI training nationwide, some of the tools and training Mooresville offers is focused more on high performance because of the brand relationships the campus has.
+While the curriculum is consistent with UTI training nationwide, some of the tools and training Mooresville offers is focused more on high performance because of the manufacturer relationships the campus has.

 The CNC Machining Technology program is also unique to the Mooresville campus, as it is the only UTI campus to offer the program.
 The CNC program was introduced in 2017, with the first class of graduates completing the program in April 2018.
 No automotive prerequisites are required to enroll in the program.